santhoshepam/dotnet-docs/docs/core/deploying/runtime-package-store.md

 </PropertyGroup>
 ```

 This should only be done when the target environment for the application is well-known.
-This is the case for example for ASP.NET projects.

 A different case would be an open-source project: the users of the project will likely deploy to a variety of different production environments, which may have different sets of packages pre-installed.
 Maintainers of the project can't make assumptions about the target manifest, and users should instead rely on the `--manifest` option of [`dotnet publish`](../tools/dotnet-publish.md) instead.